DAY 1 - Overnight Flight to Europe.

 DAY 13 - SPAIN . .
 Madrid.

 You have a full day in Madrid to pursue your personal interests.
-Those who prefer more structured sightseeing might consider joining the local guide for an optional morning excursion to the Madrid Royal Palace.
+Those who prefer more structured sightseeing might consider joining the local guide for an optional Madrid Royal Palace excursion.
 Three popular choices for afternoon sightseeing are the Old Town of Madrid (referred to as Puerta del Sol), EI Retiro Park (where you can rent a row boat on its Great Lake), or the Reina Sofía Museum (home to Picasso’s Guernica).
-Tonight’s independent dinner allows you to choose between the hotel, an outdoor café in Puerta del Sol, or the optional Madrid Dinner.
+Tonight’s independent dinner allows you to choose between the hotel, an outdoor café in Puerta del Sol, or the optional Madrid Dinner excursion.
 (Breakfast)

 DAY 14 - SPAIN . .
 Madrid.